bparanj/crystal/computer/os/linux/internal-external.md

 ### Key Differences:
 - **Internal commands** are faster and are focused on managing the shell and its environment.
-- **External commands** are typically more powerful and versatile since they are standalone programs but take slightly longer to execute due to the overhead of starting a new process.
+- **External commands** are  more powerful and versatile since they are standalone programs but take slightly longer to execute due to the overhead of starting a new process.

 This distinction helps manage the shell's internal workings efficiently while allowing more flexibility through external programs.